-The Town's total labor force is approximately 6,432 people, totaling 68.6% of the eligible working age population, 41% of residents in the labor force work for the armed forces, while 54% work in the civilian labor force, leaving 5% of the total labor force unemployed.
-The County workforce makes up 64.4% of the eligible population, comprised 18% in the armed forces.
-76% in the civilian labor force and 6% unemployed.
-Census data typically reports unemployment data as a function of civilian employment rather than total workforce as those who are in the armed forces are inherently employed.
-When compared to the civilian workforce, Spring Lake's unemployment rate jumps from 5% to 9%, which is higher than the County rate of 7.8%.
+The Town's total labor force is approximately 6,432 people, totaling 68.6% of the eligible working age population.
+41% of residents in the labor force work for the armed forces, while 54% work in the civilian labor force, leaving 5% of the total labor force unemployed.
+The County workforce makes up 64.4% of the eligible population, comprised 18% in the armed forces, 76% in the civilian labor force and 6% unemployed.

+Census data typically reports unemployment based solely on civilian labor, not civilian and armed forced combined.
+The Census reported that the unemployment rate for civilian labor is 9% which is higher than the County rate of 7.8%.
+However, due to the large population of the Town that works in the armed forced, the unemployment rate may not be completely reflective of the area.
 Spring Lake's highest employment sectors include social services (health care, education, etc.), retail trade and public administration.